HarryPahwa/ClassifyingTrafficSigns/README.md

 ![alt text][image10] ![alt text][image11]

 The third image might be difficult to classify because it contains the yield sign as well as half of a different sign that the network wasn't trained upon.

-#### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
-At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set.

 Here are the results of the prediction: